opendata-euskadi/LinkedDataTestSuite/README.md

 # LinkedDataTestSuite
-Tests and reporting for Linked Data systems
+Tests and reporting for Linked Data systems, alpha version.